kroma-network/kroma/specs/batcher.md

 # Batch Submitter

-The batch submitter, also referred to as the batcher, is the entity submitting the [L2][g-l2] proposer data to [L1][g-l1], to make it available for [validators][g-validator].
+The batch submitter, also referred to as the batcher, is the entity submitting the [L2][g-l2] sequencer data to [L1][g-l1], to make it available for [validators][g-validator].

 [derivation spec]: derivation.md